2013 New England Patriots season: AFC Divisional Playoff Game: vs. #4 Indianapolis Colts

 The Patriots punched their ticket to their 3rd straight AFC Championship game in a 43–22 dominating victory over the rival Colts.
 In the week leading up to the AFC Division round matchup, the Patriots made their gameplan clear, intending to take advantage of the Colts' questionable run defense by using a healthy dose of their three threats out of the backfield: Legarrette Blount, Stevan Ridley and Shane Vereen.
 This gameplan proved to be extremely effective, as New England scored six touchdowns on the ground, with Blount setting a franchise postseason record by scoring four of the six TD's.
 The three backs combined for 235 yards rushing, 166 coming from Blount alone, also a franchise postseason record.
 The Patriot defense was exemplary, picking off Andrew Luck four times, sacking him three times and relatively shutting down star wide receiver T.Y.
 Hilton for the majority of the game, although he did finish with 103 yards on four receptions.

 AFC Championship: at #1 Denver Broncos

-With the loss, the Patriots became the first team to lose consecutive AFC championship games since the New York Jets in 2009 and 2010.
+With the loss, the Patriots became the first team to lose consecutive AFC championship games since their division rival New York Jets did in 2009 and 2010.